-- Before the court orders a division of the marital estate, the judge will first assume that all property is community property.
+- Before the court in San Antonio orders a division of the marital estate, the TX judge will first assume that all property is community property.
 It is then the burden of an individual spouse to establish that specific property is not community property but rather, as we say their separate property.
-Once an item is determined to be separate property, that item is no longer considered amongst the community property that will be divided.
+Once an item is determined to be separate property in San Antonio, that item is no longer considered amongst the community property that will be divided.

 - It will be a spouse’s separate property if it was owned or acquired by a spouse before the marriage and it will be a spouse’s separate property if it was acquired by that spouse during the marriage as either a gift or inheritance.
 Or it will be a spouse a separate property if it was acquired during marriage but with separate property funds.